Concretex Building System

 The Concretex Housing system represents a unique construction method, designed in Africa, for Africa.
 The challenges of the African housing market should not be underestimated.
 The problems of housing shortages, coupled with the need for job creation and a general skills shortage are common.
 These problems require innovative thinking and innovative, holistic solutions.

 Constructed using a light-weight ‘Thermo-panel’, the ‘Core’ system provides the bedrock of a home which is thermally efficient, of high quality and speedily erected.
-The simplicity of the system requires minimal on-site training and, in-turn, facilitates job-creation through the co-opting of local communities.
+The simplicity of the precast concrete system requires minimal on-site training and, in-turn, facilitates job-creation through the co-opting of local communities.

 Made out of Cellular Lightweight Concrete (CLC) the ‘Thermo-panel’ provides a lightweight building material at almost half the weight of equivalent dense concrete.
 The compressive strength of concrete is similar to conventional building blocks while further reinforced with steel mesh throughout.
 This ensures no compromise in quality when compared to conventional methods.

-The external walling panels are manufactured in a quality-controlled factory environment.
+The external concrete walling panels are manufactured in a quality-controlled factory environment.
 These are manufactured to exact customer requirements with all electrical and plumbing services cast into the panel.
 The thermo-panel is significantly lighter than standard dense concrete.
 This allows the panel to be transported to the site and placed in under an hour.
 Panels are then fixed together and, depending on the type of roofing required, gable-ends can be added.
 The structure can accept any standard roofing system.

 How does it work?